Weak passwords are easy to guess. Use our tips to make a more complex password:

 Many browsers have built-in phishing filters.
 These browser tools and plugins won’t stop all phishing sites, but they can help you avoid sites that will try to install malicious software on your computer.

 Viruses and malware (malicious software) can be harmful to your account security and can allow someone else to gain access to your account, user names, passwords, and other important information.
-Sometimes they’re so sneaky you won’t even know that there is malware or a virus on your computer.

 Be cautious when sharing your data with anyone.
 Even sharing screenshots from your game on social media can reveal personal details you did not mean to make public.

-Change your password immediately.
+If you think you entered your info on a phishing site by accident, change your password immediately.
 Your account may have already been compromised, but you might still have time to save it.